> About Us

 Strategic Plan

-Diego Navarro and Jim Knickerbocker speak about the development of ACE's strategic plan.
-The strategic plan is critically important to the entire ACE Community because it deals with the growth and maturation of ACE in the educational process.
+Learn more about ACE's 2010 strategic plan through this three-part video series, wherein Diego Navarro and Jim Knickerbocker speak about the development of ACE's strategic plan.
+The strategic plan is critically important to the entire ACE Community as it deals with the growth and maturation of ACE in the educational process.